mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 {{<img src="verify-syntax.jpg">}}

 Automated checks should be part of your entire team's normal workflow.
-There should be a cultural understanding that a review starts after [all automated checks pass in a continuous integration environment](/human-code-reviews-1/#let-computers-do-the-boring-parts).
+Mature software teams have a cultural understanding that a review starts after [all automated checks pass in a continuous integration environment](/human-code-reviews-1/#let-computers-do-the-boring-parts).

 If your team is woefully misguided and refuses to invest in continuous integration, perform these checks yourself by adding git pre-commit hooks, linters, and formatters to your development environment.
 This ensures that your code doesn't go out for review until it matches your team's style and passes your automated checks.